 Version 2: Minor amendments to the definition of jewellery in the introduction & glossary have been made.
-July 2017
+July 2017.
+Version 3: Minor amendments to clarify that synthetic / laboratory-grown diamonds are outside the scope of RJC certification July 2018.

 DISCLAIMER

 No guarantee, warranty or representation is made as to the accuracy or completeness of the Standard and other documents or information sources referenced in the Standard.
 Compliance with the Standard is not intended to, nor does it replace, contravene or otherwise alter the requirements of any applicable national, state or local governmental statutes, laws, regulations, ordinances, or other requirements regarding the matters included herein.